The First 90 Days: A Tactical Guide to Post-Close Modernization

 Do not try to change the business model or restructure the team in the first two weeks.
 Your priority is administrative and financial custody.

 Once you have secured custody, begin documenting how work actually gets done.
-In most SMBs, there are no Standard Operating Procedures (SOPs).
+In most acquired businesses, there are no Standard Operating Procedures (SOPs).
 Instead, there are informal routines carried out by key employees.

 Document every workflow: How is a lead generated?
 How is a job quoted?
 How is an invoice sent and reconciled?
 We map these dependencies using system maps to identify bottlenecks, duplicate entries, and data silos.